What Are Buying Signals and Why They Matter in Sales?

 4. Signing up for webinars or product demos

-If a prospect signs up for a webinar or a product demo, they’re not just interested—they want to see your product in action.
+If a prospect signs up for a webinar or a product demo, they’re not just interested—they want to see your product in action, indicating high customer engagement.
 This is a key buying signal that they’re looking for proof before making a commitment.

 What to do?